mate-academy/devops_todolist_kubernetes_task_6_working_with_deamonsets_and_jobs/README.md

 1. `README.md` should be updated with the instructions on how to validate the solution.
 (Logs for the `daemonset` and `cronjob` should be present)
 1. Create PR with your changes and attach it for validation on a platform.

-1. apply all manifests
+Readme.md updated

+ After creation cronjob and daemonset manifests use comand:

 '''
-kubectl apply -f .infrastructure
+kubectl apply -f .infrastructure kubectl get pods -n mateapp
 '''

-2. validation
+ validation

 '''
-kubectl logs -l app=todoapp-daemonset -n mateapp

-kubectl get jobs -n mateapp
+kubectl logs <name of cronjob pod or daemonset pod> -n mateapp kubectl get jobs -n mateapp
 '''